Doublemoses/AILimitTool/README.md

 **Movement Speed** (Hotkey: L) - Increases the player's movement speed to one defined by the player

-**Free mainhand weapon upgraades** - Removes the upgrade cost, but currently.only for the weapon held in the main hand.
+**Free mainhand weapon upgrades** - Removes the upgrade cost, but currently.only for the weapon held in the main hand.
 Can take a slight bit of time to take effect again after performing an upgrade.

 **Target Info Bos** (Hotkey: Ctrl + B) - Creates a small always-on-top window that shows the data from the current target, including HP, sync, tenacity, status buildup.
 Other checkboxes set optional data such as resists and super armour.